18F/uswds-jekyll/pages/training/free-online-training.md

 layout: page
 ---

 SCINet regularly hosts virtual events for USDA ARS scientists and collaborators.
-Information on how to attend these events can be found on the [Upcoming Events page](https://scinet.usda.gov/opportunities/events).
+Information on how to attend these events can be found on the [Upcoming Training Events page](https://scinet.usda.gov/training_event).

 Additionally, there are a number of free resources available to ARS scientists via sites such as Coursera and AgLearn.